openebs/openebs/ROADMAP.md

   - [In-progress] Refactoring for better control plane and stability fixes
   - [In-progress] Add additional integration and end-to-end tests
   - Mayastor Replica placement should be topology aware
-  - Mayastor should expose metrics which meet the needs of the SRE persona, to trend review throughput, latency, capacity utilisation and errors
+  - Mayastor should expose metrics that meet the needs of the SRE persona, to trend review throughput, latency, capacity utilization, and errors
   - Multi-arch builds for all Mayastor components
   - Support for VolumeSnapshot